The Blog Social

 Step 4: Design Your Content Calendar Structure

-Now for the practical part, how to actually organize your social media posting calendar for your content marketing strategy:
+Now for the practical part, how to actually organise your social media posting calendar for your content marketing strategy:

 Weekly View: For each week, plan: